 The Board of Directors approve the LRM Policy.
 Asset Liability Committee (ALCO) reviews the policy at least annually or as and when required by taking into consideration of any changes in the market dynamics and appropriateness and put recommendation for changes in policy to the Board for approval.
-The LRM Policy is guided by international best banking practices, local banking & regulatory environment and prudent guidelines of the central bank
+The LRM Policy is guided by international best banking practices, local banking & regulatory environment and prudent guidelines of the central bank.

-Particular

-As on December 31, 2018

-Liquidity Coverage Ratio

-Net Stable Funding Ratio

-5tock of High quality liquid assets

-Available amount of stable funding

-Required amount of stable funding

-Required amount of stable funding
+Particular As on December 31, 2019 Liquidity Coverage Ratio 218.19% Net Stable Funding Ratio 110.01% Stock of High quality liquid assets 61,230,492,344 Available amount of stable funding 306,095,771,864 Required amount of stable funding 278,231,020,643 a) Views of BOD on system to reduce excessive leverage

-10. Leverage RatioOualitative Disclosure
+10. Leverage Ratio